 Did You Know: Wacky Tax Deductions

-There are a lot of urban legends about things the IRS allows you to deduct.
+There are a lot of urban legends about things the weird tax deductions the IRS allows.
 For instance, you cannot pay an arsonist to burn down your business and deduct the payment to them as a “consulting fee.”
 (Someone actually tried this.)

 You cannot deduct the cost of an air-conditioned hotel room if you are asthmatic and your home air conditioner breaks down.